 Make sure you reward yourself!

-Making changes and creating healthy habits is something to be proud of and it is important to remember how far you have come and reward yourself every step of the way.
+Making changes and creating healthy habits is something to be proud of, and it is important to remember how far you have come.
+Reward yourself every step of the way.

 What are your healthy habit goals?
 Let us know in the comments below, share you experiences and help out a fellow reader!